-It works by injecting a substance called an isotope called 18-F-DOPA so you may hear the scan referred to by this name.
-A PET scan is regarded as the ‘gold standard’ for diagnosing the focal form of hyperinsulinism.
+A PET scan works by injecting a substance called an isotope called 18-F-DOPA so you may hear the scan referred to by this name.

 Why does my child need a PET scan?